sjbylo/example-bash-operator/README.md

 # Start the Operator on a Linux machine

-On the Linux maxhine, ensure kubectl is installed and authenticated with a Kubernetes or OpenShift cluster.
+On the Linux machine, ensure kubectl is installed and authenticated with a Kubernetes or OpenShift cluster.
 Also ensure that "jq" is installed on the Linux machine.

 Run the Operator: